square/certigo/README.md

 Certigo can read certificates/keystores in various formats and dump them to stdout.

+Currently supported formats are DER, PEM, JCEKS and PKCS12.
+It's a one-stop shop for debugging/analyzing certs.

 For example (from stdin):

     $ certigo dump --format PEM < certificate.pem